SEN-RAD/travel/README.md

 # Travel

-This is a simple project using React and API requests (GET, POST).
-The amount of information requested and displayed is little, but these funcionalities may be used at a professional level and the possibilities are great.

-**Travel** helps travelers prepare for a trip.
+Built with React.

+## Idea

+When preparing for a trip, it'd be great to have a website where you could type in your destination and find out about all the relevant details you need.
+I started off with the intention of showing cost of living data (e.g. how expensive is a coffee, taxi, hotel room, etc.), but I was unable to find a free API for such purposes, so I had to re-work the idea.

+### Functionality

 The user types in the name of a city and the app returns the following useful information about the destination:

 - Current weather from AccuWeather API (https://developer.accuweather.com/): temperature in Celsius, wind speed in Km/h, rainfall in MM.
 - One cheap plane ticket offer to the selected destination from Amadeus API (https://developers.amadeus.com/, https://airlabs.co/), including travelling time, airline, number of stops and price in euros. **Travel** uses the current date and PRAGUE, CZR, as parameters for the flight ticket search.

+These funcionalities may be used at a professional level and the possibilities are great.
 Further details about how the information is gathered or the amount of data available can be found on each API website.

+### Lessons Learned

+* How to work with user input.
+* How to chain fetch requests.
+* How to work with multiple APIs in conjunction.

+### Room for Improvement

-Version 2.0 may include rewriting of some passages for better readability and improved efficiency, weather forecast for several days, cost of living data (e.g. Numbeo API) as soon as I'm able to find a free resource to work with, and might include an actual flights search widget with the option to change origin location and choose dates.
+Rewriting of some passages for better readability and improved efficiency, weather forecast for several days, cost of living data (e.g. Numbeo API), and an actual flights search widget with the option to change origin location and choose dates.